manu88/Sofa/README.md

 * process spawn from CPIO archive
 * Thread in processes
 * UDP stack with virtio device
+* virtio-pci-blk driver (IRQ Not working, polling only for now)

 ### Process API
 * printf